You just listed your home. Now what?

 Uh oh.
 What if something bad happened during the showing?

 Most buyers will be careful in your home.
 Most agents will try to keep their buyers together to walk through the home.
 But accidents happen--a buyer can pull on the blinds too hard causing them to fall; a child will pull out some of your children's books; someone will step outside the patio door and track snow into your kitchen.
 It stinks, I know, but the buyer or their children are not being intentionally disrespectful of your home.
 If there is a problem after the showing that needs to be addressed, call me.

 Feedback is a tricky issue.
 After every showing we send out an automated request for feedback.
 We can also follow up with the agent.
 However, we rarely receive feedback and when we do it is often irrelevant.

 Think of it like on-line dating.
 You see someone's profile on-line and it seems like a good fit--but when you meet them at the coffee shop, the chemistry isn't there.
-They were nice enough, but you don't want to pursue anything further.
 The same is true for house hunting.
 The home shows well on-line; but, once you get there, it just doesn't feel like home.

 Think about the date you had--if the person you met called you, texted you, emailed you and asked, "What did you think about me?
 How can I make myself better?" how would you respond?
 It can also appear a little desperate.